 The Journey

-The best thing about having a diverse background is that it has empowered me to train, develop, and share my knowledge with a wide range of individuals.
+The best part of having a diverse background is the ability to train, develop, and connect with a wide range of people.
+Not everyone learns the same way—and that’s something I’ve experienced firsthand throughout my career.

 Founder